 University of Louisiana Monroe (52 Points)

-University of Louisiana, Monroe is a public university that’s part of the University of Louisiana System.
-They offer a variety of educational programs including a bachelor’s in Science in Elementary Education.
-The program is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+University of Louisiana Monroe is a public university that’s part of the University of Louisiana System.
+ULM offers a variety of educational programs including a Bachelor of Science in Elementary Education and in Secondary Education.
+The program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 University of Northern Iowa (49 Points)